mobalyticshq/actions/build-static-data-query/src/steps/4-generate-fragments/generate-fragments.md

 ## Task

 1. Analyze the **[Game]StaticDataQuery** type in the GraphQL schema.
+   - This type contains *groups* node.
-   - This type contains multiple GraphQL nodes.
+   - Node *groups* contains multiple nested nodes.
-   - Each node has a data field.
+   - Each nested node has a data field.
    - The data field contains an array of entities.

 2. For **each entity type** found inside the data fields: